Summary

 We could avoid using unsafe for dual purpose, and instead have unsafe_to_call fn for functions that are “unsafe to call” but do not implicitly have an unsafe {} block in their body.
 For consistency, we might want unsafe_to_impl trait for traits, though the behavior would be the same as unsafe trait.

-We could introduce named proof obligations (proposed by @Centril) such that the compiler can be be told (to some extend) if the assumptions made by the unsafe fn are sufficient to discharge the requirements of the unsafe operations.
+We could introduce named proof obligations (proposed by @Centril) such that the compiler can be told (to some extend) if the assumptions made by the unsafe fn are sufficient to discharge the requirements of the unsafe operations.

 We could restrict this requirement to use unsafe blocks in unsafe fn to those unsafe fn that contain at least one unsafe block, meaning short unsafe fn would keep compiling like they do now.